reactor/projectreactor.io/README.md

 application of how to use Spring Web Reactive Framework, Reactor, and other web technologies in a single project.

-You can just run the application with:
+You can launch the application with by running `Application#main()` method in your IDE, orusing the following command:

 		$ ./gradlew bootRun

+To enable live reload of static resources, including `.scss` files, run this command when your application is still running:

+		$ ./gradlew processResources -t

 To package the application, including the Javadoc:

 		$ ./gradlew docsGenerate build